op-rs/kona/book/src/sdk/pipeline/intro.md

 > - Bard XVIII of the Logic Gates

 The kona project spawned out of the need to build a secondary fault proof for the OP Stack.
-Initially, we sought to re-use [magi][magi]'s derivation pipeline, but the ethereum-rust ecosystem moves quickly and [magi][magi] was behind by a generation of types - using [ethers-rs] instead of new [alloy][alloy] types.
+Initially, we sought to reuse [magi][magi]'s derivation pipeline, but the ethereum-rust ecosystem moves quickly and [magi][magi] was behind by a generation of types - using [ethers-rs] instead of new [alloy][alloy] types.
 Additionally, [magi][magi]'s derivation pipeline was not `no_std` compatible - a hard requirement for running a rust fault proof